codepath/android_guides/Leveraging-the-GSON-Library.md

 Gson gson = gsonBuilder.create();
 ```

-##### Mapping Java types
+#### Custom Java types

-By default, the GSON library is not aware of many Java types such as Timestamps.
-If we wish to convert these types, we can also create a custom deserializer class that
-will handle this work for us.
+By default, the Gson library is not aware of many Java types such as Timestamps.
+If we wish to convert these types, we can also create a custom deserializer class that will handle this work for us.

-Here is an example of a Timestamp deserializer:
+Here is an example of a deserializer that will convert any JSON data that needs to be converted to a  Java field declared as a Timestamp:

 ```java
 import com.google.gson.JsonDeserializationContext;